ajay9634/Ajay-prefix/README.md

 You need to set drive D location in the same folder otherwise copy save data manually.

-# 🔗 Link of Ajay prefix v10.16 hotfix
+# 🔗 Link of Ajay prefix v10.16

 Ajay prefix is available in this Release section.